 Antimicrobial resistance has been widely highlighted as one of the most urgent problems of our time.
 Alongside the medical profession, livestock farming has a part to play in slowing the speed at which resistant microorganisms develop.

-Through our Time to Vaccinate initiative, MSD Animal Health is committed to supporting farmers to move towards a more preventive approach on farm, and therefore protect animal health and welfare and reduce antimicrobial use within the industry.
+Through our Time to Vaccinate initiative, MSD Animal Health is committed to supporting farmers to move towards a more preventative approach on farm, and therefore protect animal health and welfare and reduce the need for antibiotic use within the industry.

-The whitepaper is a collaboration between leading animal health experts which provides a comprehensive analysis of the scientific evidence in favour of vaccination and other preventive healthcare measures, to help reduce the need for antibiotics.
+The whitepaper is a collaboration between leading animal health experts which provides a comprehensive analysis of the scientific evidence in favour of vaccination and other preventative healthcare measures, to help reduce the need for antibiotics.
 It is also a call to policy makers to support farmers in looking beyond antibiotics.

 Time to Vaccinate emphasises that there should be a focus on controlling infectious diseases through proactive and robust prevention programmes in which vaccines play a crucial role.
 Through the campaign, we hope that farmers and their veterinary surgeons feel empowered to make informed decisions about vaccination as part of their overall animal health plans.

 Healthy Livestock Key To Future Sustainability Of Agriculture

 With the global population set to grow to 9.8 billion by 2050, we need to produce more food from fewer resources with the smallest possible impact on the environment.
 Current estimates show 20% of animal production worldwide is lost as a result of disease and has serious economic impact which can be reduced through better animal health.

 - Infectious bovine rhinotracheitis [IBR] costs the cattle industry £200 per sub-clinically infected cow, while increasing greenhouse gas emissions per kilogram of energy corrected milk by 8%